 Assuming that the car did not have a factory immobiliser, or that the AVS could be disarmed by manually unlocking the car, it was still rather easy to get past.
 The unit was simple tucked up behind the passenger side dash and could be flipped open and by-passed!

 So who is responsible for this shocking install?

-Well according the invoice in the glove box the install was carried out in Auckland on the 28th of August 2012 by some clowns called Carline Installations Limited.
+Well according to the invoice in the glove box the install was carried out in Auckland on the 28th of August 2012 by some clowns called Carline Installations Limited.

 Someone spent $560.00 on an alarm that did not work and an immobiliser that they did not need!

-Oh well my customer how has a Cobra AK4615 that is stupidly loud and that can’t be disarmed without the remote key or the Over-ride pin number!
-To top things off he no longer has to get into a rage over the annoyingly pointless self arming immobiliser 🙂
+Oh well, my customer how has a Cobra AK4615 that is stupidly loud and that can’t be disarmed without the remote key or the Over-ride pin number!
+To top things off he no longer has to get into a rage over the annoyingly pointless self-arming immobiliser 🙂